Modular $\mathbb{Z}_2$-Crossed Tambara-Yamagami-like Categories for Even Groups: Z 2 -Crossed Extensions for Even Groups

 In principle, for this we need an infinite version of a Tambara-Yamagami category associated with the infinite, abelian group $\R^d$ with automorphism $-\!\id$, which should be $\smash{\Vect_{\R^d}^\DiscQ}\oplus\Vect$ as abelian category, but for which we cannot define a tensor product in the usual sense.
+(On the level of tensor categories, without braiding, this was solved in \cite{Mar25}, which appeared after the completion of this manuscript.)

 Nonetheless, we use this approach in \cite{GLM24a} to very explicitly determine the data that \emph{should} define $\smash{\Vect_\Gamma^Q}[\Z_2,\eps]$.
-We then use this in \autoref{sec_evenTY} as input for a rigorous (but without \cite{GLM24a} ad hoc seeming) definition of a braided $\Z_2$-crossed tensor category $\LM(\Gamma,\sigma,\omega,\delta,\eps\,|\,q,\alpha,\beta)$.
+We then use this in \autoref{sec_evenTY} as input for a rigorous (but without \cite{GLM24a} ad hoc seeming) definition of a braided $\Z_2$-crossed tensor category $\LM(\Gamma,\sigma,\omega,\bar{\delta},\eps\,|\,q,\alpha,\beta)$.
 We prove that this is indeed a braided $\Z_2$-crossed extension of $\smash{\Vect_\Gamma^Q}$ and hence must coincide with $\smash{\Vect_\Gamma^Q}[\Z_2,\eps]$.

 Finally, in \autoref{sec_latticedata} we realise the discriminant form $(\Gamma,Q)$ explicitly as dual quotient $\Gamma=L^*\!/L$ of some even lattice $L$.
 That is, we view $\smash{\Vect_\Gamma^Q=\Vect_\Gamma^{(\sigma,\omega)}}$ concretely as the condensation